Find Affordable College Courses

 Salary for a Vision Therapist or Specialist

-The salary for Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists ranges between about $55,490 and $120,750 a year.
+Low Vision Therapists, Orientation and Mobility Specialists, and Vision Rehabilitation Therapists make between $55,490 and $120,750 a year.

 undefined